-Displaying colors on the screen, separating colors for printing, or converting printer inks to displayable colors requires a color conversion process called color calibration.
+Displaying colors on the screen, separating colors for printing, or converting printer inks to displayable colors requires the calibration of color conversions.
 Various monitors have different color gamuts, and may result in slightly different display of the same RGB values.

-The RGB colors intended for display may need slight modification while rendering.
-The RGB colors stored in the document may have a different interpretation than the visible RGBs.
-This requires a color profile for both the display and the colors stored in the document and a conversion between these two RGB representations.
-Display calibration may be skipped altogether (for a slight rendering performance improvement), by selecting the Default RGB color mode in the display options.
+The RGB colors intended for display may need to be changed while rendering.
+The RGB colors stored in the document may have a different interpretation than the visible colors.
+This requires the selection of a color profile for both the display colors, and the colors stored in the document and a conversion between these two RGB representations.
+Display calibration may be skipped altogether (for a small rendering performance improvement), by selecting the Default RGB color mode in the display options.

 Printers use CMYK color components to combine ink on paper.
 The color representation in the CYMK color space is substantially different from that of the RGB color space, and a color profile is required to create a correct mapping between these.
 When using CMYK colors in a document, print separation is not required, as the colors are already separated.
-But these colors must be converted to the RGB space for display.
-When using RGB colors in a document, or importing images from files, these must be converted to CMYK colors when printing, this conversion also requires a color profile.
+But these colors must be converted to the RGB color space when displaying.
+When using RGB colors in a document, or importing images from files, these must be converted to CMYK colors when printing, and this color conversion uses settings specified in a color profile.

-The color calibration settings can be set at application and document level using commands from the Style menu.
+The color calibration settings can be edited at application and document level using commands from the Style menu.

 Application Color Settings